 Drake Bridge Commons (North First St. Trail Under Bridge)

-This project intends to improve the zone under the north side of the First Street Bridge, giving particular consideration to the water’s edge, the Trail surface and the concrete abutment of the bridge itself.
-It may also consider concessions, seating, lighting and artwork.
-While the focus is the area under the bridge itself, an extended zone on each side will also be considered.
-Funds will be used to hire designers for development of the vision, scope and conceptual design.
+This project intends to improve the zone under the north side of the First Street Bridge, giving particular consideration to the water’s edge, the Trail surface, and the concrete abutment of the bridge itself.
+It may also consider seating, lighting, and artwork.
+While the focus is the area under the bridge, an extended zone on each side will also be considered.

 Brazos Bluff

 The parkland adjacent to the Four Seasons is steeply sloped, causing significant erosion of the Trail and the riparian edge when it rains.
-This project would address the stormwater that flows across this site in an aesthetically pleasing and ecologically sensitive manner that prevents further erosion of the Trail and the lake edge.
-This includes a deck along the Trail for users to gather or rest as well as to protect the existing shade trees’ sensitive roots.
+This project addressed the stormwater that flows across this site in an aesthetically pleasing and ecologically sensitive manner that prevents further erosion of the Trail and the lake edge.
+This includes a deck along the trail for users to gather or rest and to protect the sensitive roots of the existing shade trees.

-As Austin continues to grow, more and more families are looking for places to gather, rest and play along the Trail.
-The Trail Foundation would like to provide creative spaces for play that will engage entire families and reflect the immersive feeling of nature the Trail evokes.
+As Austin continues to grow, more and more families are looking for places to gather, rest, and play along the Trail.
+The Trail Conservancy would like to provide creative spaces for play that will engage entire families and reflect the immersive feeling of nature the Trail evokes.
+This project is in consideration under our Holly Area improvements set to begin community engagement in 2024.

 Festival Beach Restroom Replacement

-The existing restroom at Festival Beach, east of I-35, has been identified for replacement in the Holly Shores Master Plan.
-The selection of an architect that is sensitive to the depth of history and cultural identity of this special park space is imperative to creating a successful design for this facility.
+The restroom at Festival Beach, east of I-35, was identified for replacement in the Holly Shores Master Plan.
+Under the direction of an architect sensitive to the depth of history and cultural identity of this special park space, the restroom was updated in June 2020.

 Holly Trail Enhancement

-As part of the future phase of the Holly Shores Master Plan, the Austin Parks and Recreation Department will realign the Trail to the lake edge.
-With this realignment comes the opportunity to provide shade and cooling through creative design solutions and trees.
+As part of the Holly Shores Master Plan, the Austin Parks and Recreation Department realigned the Trail to the lake edge near the decommissioned Holly Power Plant.
+The Trail is now connected, keeping users closer to the lake and out of the neighborhood streets, creating a more peaceful and safe experience.
+The realignment also provided the opportunity to add shade and cooling through creative design solutions and trees.
+Something this neighborhood was lacking.

 Holly Shores Trailhead – Connection to EastLink Trail